Television in France: DTT transition

 On 30 November 2010, the digital terrestrial television launched in Overseas France, with 8 public channels: La Première, France 2, France 3, France 4, France 5, France Ô, Arte and France 24 (replaced by France Info on 8 April 2019).
 Most territories also have up to three local private channels.

 On 12 December 2012, six new HD national channels were launched (HD1, L'Équipe 21, 6ter, Numéro 23, RMC Découverte and Chérie 25).

 On 5 April 2016, the Metropolitan France fully transitioned to MPEG-4 with HDTV for almost all channels, and LCI became free-to-air.

 On 1 September 2016, France Télévisions launched its news channel France Info on channel 27.
 France Ô was downgraded to SD to make place for France Info.

 France Ô closed on 24 August 2020.
 France Info was upgraded to HD in Metropolitan France, and La Première were upgraded to HD in Overseas France.

 On 1 February 2021, France Télévisions launched Culturebox on channel 19, to promote cultural events during the COVID-19 pandemic.
 France 4 and France Info were downgraded to SD to make room on the multiplex.
 On 1 May, Culturebox starts timesharing with France 4, which returned to HD with France Info.

-France 2 started to roll out its Ultra HD feed in 2024 on the DTT, after many experimental UHD tests from TDF since 2018, and France 3 UHD has also been available during the 2024 Summer Olympics.
+France 2 started to roll out its Ultra HD feed in January 2024 on the DTT, after many experimental UHD tests from TDF since 2018, and France 3 UHD has also been available during the 2024 Summer Olympics.

 In 2024, the ARCOM reviewed the DTT licences, and cancelled the frequencies from C8 and NRJ 12 which ended on 28 February 2025, on the main basis of their failure to fulfill their programming obligations, and reallocated them to new groups with Réels TV and OFTV projects then launched as T18 and Novo 19.
 As a consequence, Canal+ has cancelled the terrestrial licenses of all its pay channels which ended on 6 June 2025.
-The Arcom thus used this date to introduce its re-numbering, when the public services France 4 and LCP-Public Sénat were reallocated to channels 4 and 8 respectively, creating a block of news channels from 13 to 16, Gulli was awarded the channel 12, after TFX which is partially aimed at the same target in morning time slots, and T18 launched on its former slot.
+The Arcom thus used this date to introduce its re-numbering, when the public services France 4 and LCP-Public Sénat were reallocated to channels 4 and 8 respectively, creating a block of news channels from 13 to 16, Gulli was awarded the channel 12, after TFX which is partially aimed at the same target in morning time slots and T18 launched on its former slot.
+In same day, pay-TV Paris Première was reallocated to channel 26.
 Novo 19 launched later on 1 September.